 The air bag system uses pyrotechnic principles.
-This explains why, when the air hag inflates, it will gener bag inflates, it will generate heat, produce smoke (this does not mean that a fire is about to start) and make a noise upon detonation.
+This explains why, when the air bag inflates, it will generate heat, produce smoke (this does not mean that a fire is about to start) and make a noise upon detonation.
 In a situation where an air bag is required, it will inflate immediately and this may cause some minor, superficial grazing to the skin or other problems.